coveo/Coveo101Commerce/_Setup/README.md

 The tool will ask for the proper ids (org, source, apikey) you need to do a successful Push.
 If asked about the source being a Catalog source, say "yes".

+### Push API key

+To push content to the Coveo index, you need an API key to authenticate your Push requests.
+In the Coveo Administration console, go in `Organization / API keys` and create a new API key for Push, with these privileges:

+- Under **Organization**, set `Organization` to _View_
+- Under **Content**, using `Custom`, set your source to _Edit_